If you purchase an independently reviewed product or service through a link on our website, we may receive an affiliate commission.

 Women’s Tree Breezers, $95; Allbirds.com.

 Wrapped in merino wool, these slip-ons have been described by users as “heavenly” to wear.
-Combined with the fact they offer a low-profile silhouette, they’re great to wear as everyday pairs or house slippers.
-In addition to classic colors, this style is available in wintry shades perfect for embracing cooler temperatures, including pink-tinged “Harvest” and icy blue “Frost.”
+Combined with the fact they offer a low-profile silhouette, they work well as everyday pairs or house slippers.
+One reviewer even shared that the model is so wearable, she sported it often throughout her pregnancy.

 Men’s Wool Loungers, $95; Allbirds.com.